aspose-total/Aspose.Total-Products/total/en/net/conversion/ps-to-dxf/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PS file to DXF via C#" h2="Export PS to DXF within .NET applications without using Adobe<sup>&reg;</sup> Acrobat Reader or any other third party applications" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily export PS to DXF image within any .NET applications.
+This suite includes Aspose.PDF for .NET and Aspose.Imaging for .NET, which are powerful tools for creating, editing, and converting various file formats.

+Using Aspose.PDF for .NET, you can export PS to JPEG in just a few simple steps.
+This API provides a wide range of features that allow you to manipulate PDF documents, such as adding text, images, annotations, and more.
+It also supports various image formats, including JPEG, PNG, TIFF, and BMP.

+Once you have exported the PS to JPEG, you can use Aspose.Imaging for .NET to convert the JPEG to DXF.
+This API provides a comprehensive set of features for image processing, such as resizing, cropping, rotating, and more.
+It also supports various image formats, including JPEG, PNG, TIFF, and BMP.

-Using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily export PS to DXF image within any .NET applications in two simple steps.
-First of all, by using [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can export PS to JPEG.
-After that, by using [Aspose.Imaging for .NET](https://products.aspose.com/imaging/net/) Image Processing API, you can convert JPEG to DXF.
+With Aspose.Total for .NET, you can easily export PS to DXF image within any .NET applications.
+This suite provides powerful tools for creating, editing, and converting various file formats.
+It also supports various image formats, allowing you to easily convert JPEG to DXF.
+With just two simple steps, you can quickly and easily export PS to DXF image.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}